HSF/hsf.github.io/_gsocproposals/2019/proposal_CMSDataAccess.md

  - A set of tools for cleansing and extracting access pattern data.
  - A set of tools for extracting access pattern trends from cleansed data.
  - A modeling framework for predicting access patterns.
- - A report than validates the usefulness of the tools and frameworks through the analysis of the currently available data and the predicted access pattern using a model of potential novel infrastructure.
+ - A report that validates the usefulness of the tools and frameworks through the analysis of the currently available data and the predicted access pattern using a model of potential novel infrastructure.

 ## Desirable skills